 Some users find that an interdental brush helps to clean out any dirt and dust from the headphone jack.
 You find interdental brushes in almost any grocery store or drug store.
 Remember to clean with a light touch, just brushing the insides of the headphone jack.
-You can also add a bit of rubbing alcohol to the brush to help remove anything that might be stuck stubbornly on.
+Adding a bit of rubbing alcohol to the brush helps to remove anything that might be stuck stubbornly on.
 Remember to use just a little bit and make sure your phone is off before inserting any tool into the headphone jack.

-Another method is to make your own very small lint brush by using a paperclip and some transparent tape.
+Another method is to make your own and very small lint brush by using a paperclip and some transparent tape.
 Bend the paperclip straight and wrap the paperclip’s tip with the transparent tape, sticky side facing outwards.
-Make sure the tape is tightly wrapped around the paperclip.
-Gently insert the sticky tip into the headphone jack, lightly pressing it side to side to pick up whatever dust and dirt is there.
+Make sure you wrap the tape tightly around the paperclip.
+Gently insert the sticky tip into the headphone jack, lightly pressing it side to side to pick up whatever dust and dirt are there.
 Remember to turn off your phone before you try this and always use the lightest of touch.

-Another reader realized that on the inside of the jack port there is very small, pinhead size silver pressure button.
+Another reader realized that on the inside of the jack port there is a tiny, pinhead-sized silver pressure button.
 This particular iFolk found that this pressure button often gets stuck with humidity, grime, dust, you name it!
 So try a little light scraping with a safety pin followed by a swab with just a bit of alcohol fixed this problem.

 Try Some Music or Another App